Frequently Asked Questions

 When am I eligible for a learner's permit?

-Students can sign up and start driver’s ed at 15 years old.
+Students can sign up and start driver’s ed on their 15th Birthday or anytime after

 How much does it cost?